-At YMH we cater for a growing cohort of pupils with Autism or who have been diagnosed with an Autistic Spectrum Disorder (ASC).
+At YMH we cater for a growing cohort of pupils with Autism.

 The school has developed Autism specific classes for pupils who require a specialist environment with staff being provided with specialist training.
 The specialist class provides a small group setting, a sympathetic environment and high staff ratios with increased levels of specialist multi agency support and highly individualised programmes.